 The TLC Project is an outreach ministry benefiting cancer patients who are undergoing treatment and living in the Cleveland County area.
 Our mission is to care for patients by developing one-on-one supportive relationships with them, and by providing gift bags filled with items specifically chosen to offer comfort, relieve boredom, and ease symptoms associated with treatment.
 Our vision is to demonstrate Christ’s love for patients undergoing cancer treatment and to extend our compassion and support in His name.

 The TLC Project is made up of volunteer team members.
+If you'd like to be a Patient Partner or help in some other way, click here for a volunteer application.
+Volunteer forms can be mailed to the church office or emailed to [email protected].
+Patients and volunteers will be matched according to their needs and availability.
 If you are a cancer patient currently undergoing treatment in the Shelby area, having been referred through either the Levine Cancer Institute, or Central United Methodist Church, then you are eligible to receive services from the TLC Project.
 If you would like to request services please complete our Intake Form and return it by fax or mail to us.
-For further information please call Central United Methodist Church at 704-487-6336.
+For further information please call Laura Lombardi at 631-294-6656 or Fawn Mikel at 704-487-6336.

 Central UMC is a Congregations for Children (C4C) church, serving to transform the lives of children and families impacted by poverty through collaboration with Cleveland County public schools.
 We understand that this is a process, rather than a program, by which Central UMC develops on-going partnerships with schools and other churches in order to continually strengthen and expand support for our neighbors in need.
 Our ministries are developed according to the needs and resources available.
 We are grateful for schools that offer us an opportunity to reach children and families who are often hidden and not a part of our daily lives.